- Oh so frugal

 The 2020 Kia Niro is a compelling eco-friendly car for those opposed to Prius-like looks.

 The 2020 Kia Niro hybrid pairs crossover-like styling and utility with excellent fuel economy in every form.
 It’s a high-value car ideal for the way most people use their vehicles, and the impressive Niro plug-in hybrid only adds to this lineup’s appeal.
+We cover the Niro EV separately.

 Overall, we rate the 2020 Niro at 6.0 out of 10.
 (Read more about how we rate cars.)